-The cost of the Council's investment in controlled entities is reflected in the Council's financial statements as shown in Table 37.
+The cost of the Council's investment in controlled entities is reflected in the Council's financial statements as follows in Table 37.

-Table 37: Cost of Investment in controlled entities Cou Council 2023 2022 \$000 \$000 Wellington Cable Car Limited 3,809 3,809 Wellington Regional Economic Development Agency Limited (WREDA) 1,262 1,262 TOTAL COST OF INVESTMENT IN CONTROLLED ENTITIES 5,071 5,071
+Table 37: Cost of investment in controlled entities Council 2023 2022 \$000 \$000 Wellington Cable Car Limited 3,809 3,809 Wellington Regional Economic Development Agency Limited (WREDA) 1,262 1,262 Total cost of investment in controlled entities 5,071 5,071

 The equity investment represents the cost of the investment to the Council and includes all capital contributions made by the Council to controlled entities.
 The Council has only made equity investments as shareholders as noted in Table 37.
-Nominal settlement amounts (i.e. \$100) made in respect of Trusts, for which Council is the settlor, have not been recognised due to their materiality and are not considered as equity investments.
+Nominal settlement amounts (ie \$100) made in respect of Trusts, for which Council is the settlor, have not been recognised due to their materiality and are not considered as equity investments.

-Information on inter-company transactions is included in the Note 37: Related party disclosures (pg X).
+Information on inter-company transactions is included in the Note 37: Related party disclosures (page 113).